brandan-schmitz/plexbot/README.md

   !r --id=tt0371746
   ```

-- **Waitinglist:** Allows the bot to periodically (1x/hr) check to see if a move is now avaialble for download.
+- **Waiting List:** Allows the bot to periodically (1x/hr) check to see if a move is now avaialble for download.
 A movie is automatically added to the waiting list if a user uses the request command and the bot is unable to find the movie at the time.
 During its hourly check, if a movie is found to have become available, the bot will automatically download the movie that was requested and then send the user that requested it a message stating the movie was added.
 - **Resolution Upgrader:** Simply adding a movie is often not the end of the road for a movie.
 Occassionally a new version of a movie that has already been downloaded to the server becomes available.
 If a new version that has a higher resolution that what is current downloaded does become available, the bot is capable of informing the administator that there an upgrade is available.
 If the administrator replies with a :thumbsup: reaction, the bot will then download the new version of the movie to replace the old one.

 <br>